 - a rescue

 31 January 2024 is the deadline by which the dog must be exempted from the ban i.e. there must be a Certificate of Exemption issued.
-So far, we don’t know the process for applying but will give further details when they are announced.
-The DEFRA fee will be £92.40.
+The DEFRA fee is £92.40.
 The dog must have third party liability insurance (currently costing £25 via Dogs Trust membership – half that if you’re over 60).
 The dog will have to be kept in secure condition so it can’t escape.
 There will be other conditions which we can confirm once the full exemption scheme is announced.

 DEFRA is currently suggesting that a rescue may be allowed to get a Certificate of Exemption for a dog in their care.
 However, they may struggle to get insurance and, in any event, they would generally not be able to rehome the dog.